Neck & Back Pain

 For people over 60 years of age, the lower back or leg pain likely originates from osteoarthritis or facet joints.
 Related back conditions may include:

 - Facet Joint Osteoarthritis

-In 20-60 year olds, the disc is most likely causing pain and may include certain conditions such as:
+In 20 to 60-year-olds, the disc is most likely causing pain and may include certain conditions such as: